swac/boom-invariant/README.md

 ## Not using Boom?

-If you don't use Boom and you want an invariant function, there's [a more generic version that just throws `Error`s](https://github.com/zertosh/invariant) and is more similar to Facebook's version.
+If you don't use Boom and you want an invariant function, there's [a more generic version that just throws `Error` objects](https://github.com/zertosh/invariant) and is more similar to Facebook's version.
 Or just write one yourself, it's pretty simple.